2025 We Read Bubbler Artist-in-Residence

 Instagram

-These artist residencies are funded by the Friends of Alicia Ashman Library, Madison Public Library Foundation, and the City of Madison.
+These artist residencies are funded by the Friends of Madison Public Library, Madison Public Library Foundation, and the City of Madison.